isomerpages/ogp-digimc/pages/Frequently Asked Questions.md

 The doctor’s signature is in the form of his/her name in block letters on the digital MC together with the doctor’s MCR number.
 To further cement its authenticity, ensure that the digital MC is issued from the domain
-<a href="mc.gov.sg" rel="noopener noreferrer nofollow" target="_blank">mc.gov.sg</a>.
+<a href="https://mc.gov.sg" rel="noopener noreferrer nofollow" target="_blank">mc.gov.sg</a>.
 If you need further clarification, please call the issuing
 healthcare institution.</p>
 <h3>What if my employer does not recognise my digital MC?</h3>
 <p>You may inform them to check out <a href="/employer-faq" rel="noopener noreferrer nofollow" target="_blank">FAQ for employers</a>.</p>